Share Classes and Sales Charge FAQ

 Investors in Class 529-C shares may invest into their CollegeAmerica account until the balance (including any earnings) reach $500,000.

-Investors with aggregated American Funds accounts of $1 million or more, however, can purchase Class A shares at net asset value and are ineligible for Class C and 529-C share purchases.
-Since the sales charge for Class A shares declines as investment purchases and/or account value increases, Class A shares become the better option for larger investments held over a longer period.
+Investors with aggregated American Funds accounts of $1 million or more, however, can purchase Class A and 529-A shares at net asset value and are ineligible for Class C and 529-C purchases.
+For funds available at net asset value based on aggregated assets of $500,000 or more, investors should purchase Class A or 529-A shares.
+Since the sales charge for Class A/529-A declines as investment purchases and/or account value increases, Class A/529-A shares become the better option for larger investments held over a longer period.

 Exchanges are generally only allowed within the same share class.
 However, you can exchange Class A shares in American Funds U.S. Government Money Market Fund℠ to Class C shares of most other funds.
 You should also keep in mind that a sales charge may be applied if you are exchanging from Class A shares in American Funds U.S. Government Money Market Fund to another fund if those shares were not already subject to a sales charge.